• Skip to main content

 Frequently Asked Questions

-HM Land Registry price paid data is updated on a monthly basis and has data available for individual property sales including the roads and postcodes since 1995.
-We aim to update our location research every three months and we provide a date stamp on each of our research articles so you can see when it was last updated.
+HM Land Registry price paid data is updated on a monthly basis and has data available for individual property sales, including the roads and postcodes, since 1995.
+We aim to update our location research every three months, and we provide a date stamp on each of our research articles so you can see when it was last updated.
+The content and house price data were updated on this page in January 2026.

-Yes.
+This dataset includes all standard residential (Category A) sales recorded at HM Land Registry.
 Whenever a property is sold in England and Wales it is recorded at HM Land Registry.
-This dataset for the most expensive streets comes directly from sold house price data provided by HM Land Registry.
-This is provided free of charge under the Open Government Licence.
+This data is provided free of charge under the Open Government Licence.

 Ready to Invest..?